-Create Subtitles and Captions in Adobe Premiere Pro
+How to add SUBTITLES and CAPTIONS in Adobe Premiere Pro CC 2020

 That Icelandic guy explains how to add subtitles and captions in Premiere Pro CC 2020 if you’re not keen on trying the beta.

 Digital Anarchy has a free After Effects SRT Importer script, originally designed for use with Transcriptive, it lets you use any SRT to easily import and customize subtitles or captions in After Effects and then import into Premiere Pro.